n8n-io/n8n-docs/docs/nodes/expressions/expressions.md

 n8n uses the [riot-tmpl](https://github.com/riot/tmpl) templating language, and extends it with custom methods and variables.

 You can execute JavaScript within an expression.

-You can also use two libraries that make common tasks easier:
+n8n supports two libraries that make common tasks easier:

 - [Luxon](https://github.com/moment/luxon/), for working with data and time.
 - [JMESPath](https://jmespath.org/), for querying JSON.